min2ha/ukwa-site/content/target/43972/index.en.md

   "subject": "EU Referendum"
 }

-# EU referendum: A guide to the 'In' and 'Out' campaign groups

 An introduction to the key groups receiving media coverage during the EU Referendum campaign.Britain Stronger In Europe, Vote Leave and Leave.EU are the groups.